 The challenge is to enhance the role of trees in agricultural landscapes, achieve sustainable forest management, and develop value-adding industries to enhance environmental, social and economic values from forestry.
 Forest industries provide employment from planting, managing, and harvesting through to processing forest products.

-Forestry can help developing countries achieve their Millennium Development Goals and could enhance livelihoods for smallholder farmers and their communities, by growing trees, improving forest management, and developing value-adding industries.
+Forestry can help developing countries achieve their Sustainable Development Goals and enhance livelihoods for smallholder farmers and their communities, by growing trees, improving forest management, and developing value-adding industries.